datastax/dsbulk/manual/README.md

                                    or a prefix of the simple name.
 Only the built-in CSVConnector is supported at this time, so "csv" is a good value for this.
- -s, --connector.csv.url <source url or path>
+ -s, --connector.url <source url or path>
-                                   Url or file path of data to load.
+                                   Url or file path of data to load; the actual meaning of this option depends on the selected connector, and might not be supported by every connector (but most of them do).
  -k, --schema.keyspace <keyspace>  Keyspace into which to load data.
  -t, --schema.table <table>        Table into which to load data.
  -m, --schema.mapping <mapping>    Mapping of fields in data to columns in the database.

-All arguments except connector.csv.url are optional in that values fall back to defaults in conf/reference.conf or are inferred from the input data.
-In addition, any setting specified in conf/reference.conf may be overridden on the command-line with a long option.
+All arguments except connector.name are optional in that values fall back to defaults or are inferred from the input data.
+However, some connectors require certain settings to be set.
+The CSV connector, for example, requires that the source url be set (connector.url, which is really a shortcut to connector.csv.url when this is the active connector).

-NOTE: The user is free to update defaults in reference.conf to meet particular requirements,
-      thus reducing the command-line arguments specified in invocations.

-Examples:
+CONFIG FILES, SETTINGS SEARCH ORDER, AND OVERRIDES:

+Available settings along with defaults are recorded in conf/reference.conf.
+This file also contains detailed descriptions of settings and is a great source of information.
+When the loader starts up, settings are first loaded from conf/reference.conf.

+The conf directory also contains an applicaton.conf where a user may specify permanent overrides of settings.
+These may be in nested-structure form like this:

+datastax-loader {
+  connector {
+    name="csv"
+  }
+}

+or dotted form: datastax-loader.connector.name="csv"

+Finally, a user may specify impromptu overrides via long options on the command line.
+See examples for details.

+EXAMPLES:
 * Load CSV data from /opt/data/export.csv to the ks1.table1 table in a cluster with a localhost contact point.
 Field names in the data match column names in the table.
 Field names are obtained from a "header row" in the data: